 Step 4: Test Accuracy on Live Projects

-Run a pilot using your actual schedules, costs, or payment claims.
+Run a pilot using your actual schedules, costs, or payments.
 See if the AI produces outputs that match reality.
 Generic demos won’t prove whether it can understand your project environment.

 Step 5: Assess Usability for the Team